LinuxCommandLibrary

 copy

-List login failures of the specified user
+List failures of specific user

 $ sudo faillock --user [user]